Solo Travel in Barcelona

 - The Picasso Museum is home to an extensive collection of artwork by Pablo Picasso, the renowned Spanish artist who spent time in Barcelona.
 The museum may be small but its worth visiting to explore the medieval halls and see his early works.

 - The Foundation Joan Miró is situated on Montjuic hill and is a museum of modern art founded by Joan Miró, a visionary artist to inspire young artists to explore and experiment with contemporary art.
 Even the building itself is a giant piece of artwork.

-Just inside the market building in El Born is the remains of an ancient city.
-Through the glass you can view this fascinating archeological discovery.
+Just inside the market building in El Born are the remains of an ancient city.
+Through the glass, you can view this fascinating archaeological discovery.
 And it’s free!

 Indulge your sweet tooth at the Chocolate museum situated in old barracks in El Born.
 Whether you just want to buy chocolate or become a master chocolatier for the day, it’s a haven for chocolate lovers.

 There always seems to be a festival or fiesta in the city.
 Check the Guia Barcelona events page to see if any cultural event is on during your stay.
 From art events to wine festivals, there is something for any type of solo.